shuqike/VD-transformer/README.md

 ### Pre-trained vision encoders (MAE)

-MAEs mask-out random patches of the input image and reconstruct the missing pixels with a Vision Transformer (ViT).
-The most appealing property of MAE is its simplicity and minimal reliance on dataset-specific augmentation engineering.
+MAEs leverage Vision Transformers (ViT) to reconstruct missing pixels in input images after masking out random patches.
+Their simplicity and minimal dependence on dataset-specific augmentation techniques make them an attractive choice.

 ### Pre-trained vision transformer adapter (ViT-Adapter)

-This is an improvement of the MAE component.
-The plain ViT suffers inferior performance on dense predictions due to weak prior assumption.
-To address this issue, we use the ViT-Adapter.
-The backbone in its framework is a plain ViT that can learn powerful representations from large-scale multi-modal data.
-When transferring to downstream tasks, a pretraining-free adapter is used to introduce the image-related inductive biases into the model, making it suitable for these task.
+The ViT-Adapter could provide an improvement over the MAE component.
+While the plain ViT can learn powerful representations from large-scale multi-modal data, it can suffer from weak prior assumptions, leading to inferior performance on dense predictions.
+To address this, we introduce a pretraining-free adapter into the plain ViT framework, allowing it to acquire image-related inductive biases necessary for downstream tasks.

 ## Decision

-Given the visual encoder, we train controllers on top with reinforcement learning or other control algorithms.
-We keep the visual representations frozen and do not perform any taskspecific fine-tuning of the encoder; all motor control tasks use the same visual representations.
-This design has two main benefits.
-First, it prevents the encoder from overfitting to the setting at hand and thus preserves general visual representations for learning new tasks.
-Second, it leads to considerable memory and run time savings since there is no need to back-propagate through the encoder.
+Using a visual encoder as a starting point, we employ reinforcement learning or other control algorithms to train controllers.
+In doing so, we maintain the visual representations as they are, without any task-specific fine-tuning of the encoder.
+This approach provides two primary advantages.
+Firstly, it avoids the encoder from overfitting to the current setting, thereby preserving general visual representations that can facilitate learning new tasks.
+Secondly, it considerably reduces memory usage and run time since there is no need to perform back-propagation through the encoder.

 ### MVP

-We train task-specific motor control policies on top of this embedding with model-free reinforcement learning (PPO).
-PPO is a state-of-theart policy gradient method that has shown excellent performance on complex motor control tasks and successful transfer to real hardware.
+Using a model-free reinforcement learning approach called Proximal Policy Optimization (PPO), we train task-specific motor control policies on top of this embedding.
+PPO is a state-of-the-art policy gradient method that has demonstrated impressive results in tackling complex motor control tasks, and has been successfully applied to transfer learning in real-world hardware scenarios.

+Our policy is implemented as a compact multi-layer perceptron (MLP) network.
+In addition, we train a critic that uses the same representations and has an identical architecture as the policy, but without sharing weights between them.

 ## Adapter